 Plank with an Arm Reach

 From the elbow plank, shift your weight to your left arm.
 Extend your right arm out in front of you and tap the floor with your fingers.
-Return to the starting plank position and then tap the floor with your left hand.
+Return to the starting plank position and tap the floor with your left hand.
 Continue to alternate the arm reach and finger tap.
-Concentrate on holding the core tight, and try to keep your hips from rocking back and forth with the movement.
+Concentrate on holding the core tight, and keep your hips from rocking back and forth with the movement.

 Plank with a Leg Lift